- Purchasing Tickets

 Tickets may be transferred to another person immediately after the purchase is completed or through the link provided in the confirmation email.
 You can also request to transfer your ticket up to 10 working days before the event by emailing [firstname.lastname@example.org](mailto:email@example.com).

-Ticket assignees will be required to agree to the Event Terms and Conditions in order to claim the ticket.
+Ticket assignees will be required to agree to these Terms in order to claim the ticket.

 By participating in MozFest, you agree to comply with the Mozilla Community Participation Guidelines.
 These guidelines apply to participants, facilitators, wranglers, staff, volunteers, vendors, and anyone else involved in making MozFest possible.